 Voluntary Planning Agreements

-A Voluntary Planning Agreement (VPA) is an agreement entered into by a planning authority (such as Council) and a developer.
+A Voluntary Planning Agreement (VPA) is an agreement between a planning authority (such as Council) and a person/developer.

-For a record of the executed planning agreements that apply to the Willoughby City Council area, see the Voluntary Planning Agreement Register(PDF, 177KB).
+For a record of the executed planning agreements that apply to the Willoughby City Council area, see the Voluntary Planning Agreement Register(PDF, 160KB).

 See guideline(PDF, 210KB) on how to structure your Letter of Offer for a Planning Agreement.

-Download a template(DOCX, 81KB) for drafting a Planning Agreement.
+Download a template(DOCX, 91KB) for drafting a Planning Agreement.